element0/hiena/design/modules.md

       /* if transform learns that
          targ is already its format,
-         it passes targ through */
+         it passes targ through. */

     targ = transform targ "cosmos_module"